Mitigation and Extenuating Circumstances

 Examples of extenuating circumstances include illness, bereavement, serious family illness or being a victim of crime.
 You will need evidence to prove your situation; the Students’ Union Advice Service can offer guidance on what evidence you will need to present.
 There are also examples in the guidance document below.

-You are strongly advised to speak to an advisor at the Students’ Union Advice Service to help you complete your form.
+You are strongly advised to speak to an advisor at the Students’ Union Advice Service to help you complete your form, but please do not submit your application to the Advice Service, as they will not be able to process it for you.

 The guidance documents also include information about applying for an extension or an authorised absence.